 In a post on my professional blog, I explain in more detail how humans see color, and how additive and subtractive color systems work.
 These physiological limitations are a key to the basis of many color reproduction technologies, such as television and halftone printing.

 Although research continues today on the subject of vision, the fact that human eyes have several different types of light detector has been known since about the 1850s.

 For the details, see my professional post, but to summarize here, the human eye has 3 types of receptors for colors (“cones”), plus one further type for monochrome vision (“rods”).
 Of the 3 types of cones, there is one type that is most sensitive to red light, another that is most sensitive to green light, and a third that is most sensitive to blue light.
 Each color of light corresponds to a wavelength in the electromagnetic spectrum.

 In my diagram below, the sensitivity of the blue receptors is shown by the S (for “short”) curve, that of the green receptors by the M (for “Medium”) curve, and that of the red receptors by the L (for “Long”) curve.
 The R curve shows the sensitivity of the rod cells.

 Light entering the eye may have any wavelength (i.e., any color) in the visible spectrum.
-Our brains determine the actual color by combining the intensities received by the three types of rod cell.
+Our brains determine the actual color by combining the intensities received by the three types of cone cell.
 For example, if yellow light enters our eyes, then the red and green cones see high intensities, while the blue cones see little intensity.
 The brain converts this information into the perception of yellow.